ramgpal/GetSkilledOnline_An-Online-Edtech-Platform/README.md

 ## Project Description

-'GetSkilledOnline' is a fully functional ed-tech platform built using the MERN stack (ReactJS, NodeJS, MongoDB, and ExpressJS).
-It provides:
+GetSkilledOnline is a fully functional ed-tech platform that enables users to create, consume, and rate educational content.
+The platform is built using the MERN stack, which includes ReactJS, NodeJS, MongoDB, and ExpressJS.
+GetSkilledOnline aims to provide:

-- An engaging learning experience for students.
+- A seamless and interactive learning experience for students, making education more accessible and engaging.
-- A platform for instructors to showcase their expertise.
+- A platform for instructors to showcase their expertise and connect with learners across the globe.

 ## System Architecture